Bmi Doctors

 Common Side Effects

-• Diarrhea: Loose, watery stools can occur, especially at the beginning of treatment.
+• Diarrhea: Loose stools are common at the beginning of treatment.

-• Stomach Pain: Pain in the stomach area can happen but is usually mild.
+• Stomach Pain: Mild discomfort in the stomach area.

 Rare Side Effects